sonertari/PFFW/README.md

 The PFFW project releases two installation files:

-- The installation iso file for the amd64 arch is available for download at [pffw72\_20221231\_amd64.iso](https://drive.google.com/file/d/1yMtECbxKC3ymSQjxCzCscHGrYhGPpyj2/view?usp=share_link).
+- The installation iso file for the amd64 arch is available for download at [pffw73\_20230430\_amd64.iso](https://drive.google.com/file/d/1yMtECbxKC3ymSQjxCzCscHGrYhGPpyj2/view?usp=share_link).
 Make sure the SHA256 checksum is correct: 35075ded52f88f0fb6af82ff0df8c2145cab851c5dd6214c2fde53a7492af39f.

-- The installation img file for the arm64 arch is available for download at [pffw72\_20221231\_arm64.img](https://drive.google.com/file/d/1qk3D1Lzc8Ffej8Iqym7KX4meeIqMbF5m/view?usp=share_link).
+- The installation img file for the arm64 arch is available for download at [pffw73\_20230430\_arm64.img](https://drive.google.com/file/d/1qk3D1Lzc8Ffej8Iqym7KX4meeIqMbF5m/view?usp=share_link).
 Make sure the SHA256 checksum is correct: 46db0237eec3c49ec44aefc5f1f385199a9aa0cb1c50006235c4e284386f6236.
 The only arm64 platform supported is Raspberry Pi 4 Model B.

-You can follow the instructions on [this OpenBSD Journal article](https://undeadly.org/cgi?action=article;sid=20140225072408) to convert the installation iso file for the amd64 arch into a bootable image you can write on a USB drive or an SD card.
+You can follow the instructions in [this OpenBSD Journal article](https://undeadly.org/cgi?action=article;sid=20140225072408) to convert the installation iso file for the amd64 arch into a bootable image you can write on a USB drive or an SD card.

 ## Features